emn178/js-sha256/README.md

 # js-sha256
-This is a simple SHA-256 / SHA-224 hash function for JavaScript supports UTF-8 encoding.
+A simple SHA-256 / SHA-224 hash function for JavaScript supports UTF-8 encoding.

 ## Install
 For node.js, you can use this command to install: